 And finally, Pride & Prejudice.
 I just looked forward to reading it every evening.

 The most beautiful book you’ve bought so far this year (or received)

-I haven’t had much time to shop – duh! – but I have received some lovely books for my birthday.
-However, none of them are the standard of ‘pretty’ I imagine bookstagrammers would comment on.
+I haven’t had much time to shop – duh! – but I received some lovely books for my birthday.
+However, none of them is the standard of ‘pretty’ I imagine bookstagrammers would comment on.
 I particularly like the cover of Exciting Time say Naoise Dolan – I love the understated look with punch colours.

 What books do you need to read by the end of the year

 I don’t have any books I need to read this year, but I would love to properly get into The Great Believers by Rebecca Makkai and Where the Crawdads Sing by Delia Owen as I’ve had them since Christmas.

 My new favourite is a book tuber called Noelle Gallagher.
 I really enjoy her down-to-earth, intellectual and slightly self-deprecating videos on YouTube.
 Very funny and great for honest book reviews.

 That’s the 2020 Mid-Year Book Freak Out Tag done for another year.
 Feel free to have a go yourself, on your blog, Instagram stories or Instagram.
 Share your links in the comments if you do!